OpenBioSim/loch/README.md

 > [!Note]
 > `Loch` is designed to be compatible with `grand`, so you can make use of
-> `grand` to perform post-simulation analysis, such as trajectory processing
+> `grand.utils` to perform post-simulation analysis, such as trajectory
-> and water cluster analysis.
+> processing and water cluster analysis.

 ## Examples